uthm4n/morpheus-datadog-instance-tab-plugin/README.md

-# Build the JAR
+# Build the UI plugin
-With the code written, use gradle to build the JAR which we can upload to Morpheus so the report can be viewed.
+With the code written, we'll use gradle to build the JAR which we'll upload to Morpheus to install the plugin.
 To do so, change directory into the location of the directory created earlier to hold your custom plugin code.

 ```
 cd path/to/your/directory